MGDSoft/doctrine-without-getters-setters/README.md

 What do you think about this?

-If you want to try something to install
+If you want to try something, to install

 ```sh
 docker-compose up -d